danpub1/mkrpc/README.md

 ## Base-32 Alphabet Rationale

+Base-32 alphabet is all 10 digits, 11 uppercase letters, and 11 lowercase letters -
-Base-32 alphabet is all the digits and all the letters except those in ***GUYS***, with the lowercase letters being those found in ***mad tick zone***.
+so the distribution of uppercase, lowercase, and digit are all about the same.
+The 4 letters excluded are those in ***GUYS***, and the lowercase letters are those found in ***damp kit zone***.

 * 0 - Slash 0 to distinguish from o
 * 1 - ok to write as one vertical stroke
 * 7 - Do not slash 7 to avoid similarity with F
 * a - Prefer a because A and H are similar
-* B - Uppercase B because b is similar to 6
+* B - Uppercase B because b is similar to 6, but take care to write the vertical stroke clearly to avoid confusion with 8
-* c - Either would be ok, upper and lower are similar
+* C - Either would be ok, upper and lower are similar, choose upper to avoid similarity with a and e
-* d - Lowercase d is preferred becauase D may be confused with 0
+* d - Lowercase d is preferred becauase D may be confused with 0 or o.
+Write the vertical stroke clearly to avoid confusion with a.
 * e - Lowercase e is preferred to distinguish from F
 * F - Uppercase F to distinguish from lowercase t
 * G is excluded because G is similar to 6 and g is similar to 8